Salt Lake City Language Programs

 Bachelor of Arts in Language

 The University of Utah offers students the chance to earn a Bachelor of Arts degree in one of seven language areas: Chinese, French, German, Japanese, Russian, Spanish, and classic languages with an emphasis on Greek or Latin.
 Students majoring in one of these languages will study the literature, history, and heritage that surrounds the language as well.
-Graduates from one of the university's language programs will be prepared for further graduate study if they choose.
+Graduates from the university's language programs will be prepared for further graduate study if they choose.

 Master of Arts in Language